-Are you wondering how much to save for your retirement?
-Many factors can influence the outcome: your lifestyle, your future projects, your investments, etc. Because preparation is the first step to the retirement of your dreams, here is some advice to help you make the right calculations.
+Wondering how much to save for your retirement?
+There are many elements that factor into the calculation: your lifestyle, your future projects, your age, your investments, etc. Preparation is the first step towards a retirement that’s right for you, so here’s some advice to help you come up with the right formula.

-In order to know how much to save for retirement, many people rely on two infamous “rules of thumb” are often used.
-The first recommends saving 10% of your gross salary every year.
-The second suggests that you save enough upon retirement to receive 70% of your income annually.
-The latter is based on amounts offered by defined benefit pension plans and assumes that your needs won’t be as significant when you retire, even though this isn’t always the case.
+To figure out how much to save for retirement, many people rely on two infamous “rules of thumb.”
+The first recommends that you save 10% of your gross salary every year.
+The second stipulates that you should save enough to enjoy 70% of your salary every year upon retirement.
+This rule takes after the money you earn from defined benefit pension plans, and assumes that your needs won’t be as significant when you retire, even though this isn’t always the case.

-These rules can help you set your goals, especially if you are young and your retirement plans are not yet clear.
-Once your professional situation stabilizes and your plans become clearer, you will need to fine-tune your calculations.
+These rules can help you set objectives, especially if you’re young and your retirement projects aren’t very clear yet.
+Once your professional situation is stable and you have a better idea of what your goals are, we recommend refining your calculations.
 These estimates are too vague to adequately plan for your retirement and don’t take into account your retirement projects.

 So, how much should you save for your retirement?